 Rather than attempting to cure the disease, the goal of treatment is to help manage behavior and mental functioning while slowing the rate of advancement of symptoms.
 Some medications may assist with regulating neurotransmitters, which may aid communication skills, memory and thinking.
 Antidepressants and anti-anxiety medications may help control behavioral problems and challenges with mood.

 However, medications are not cures and may stop working for some individuals.
 Also, your family member with Alzheimer’s may need reminders and assistance to take medications appropriately.

 Moderate exercise — including walking — in a safe environment with supervision may help boost mood and may provide additional benefits, such as improved health of muscles, joints and the heart.
 Therapy and counseling also may benefit some individuals with Alzheimer’s by enhancing feelings of comfort.
 In addition, counseling may help make the caregiving process easier for family members.

 Serving as a caregiver for an individual with Alzheimer’s can be stressful and may result in a range of emotions.
 If you care for a family member with this condition, consider seeking outside support and assistance, along with regular breaks from your caregiving responsibilities.
 By understanding what to expect at each stage of the disease, you can reduce stress both for you and for your relative with Alzheimer’s disease.

 Supportive Living at Tessera of Brandon

 At Tessera of Brandon, you’ll find a modern, supportive living community with every aspect designed to promote your family member’s comfort, joy, safety and maximum independence.
 With a variety of options every day for engagement and connection with others, we offer a welcoming, personalized environment to help residents thrive.
-To find out more about our Valeo memory care neighborhood, please contact us today.
+To find out more about our Valeo memory care neighborhood for those with memory impairments such as dementia and Alzheimer’s, please contact us today.